Is the 9Barista just a fancy moka pot?

 My machine seems to have some casting marks and surface imperfections, is this normal?

-Our machines are hand cast in small batches, and then CNC machined to final form.
+Our machines are cast and then CNC machined to final form.
 Some of the surfaces are left in the as-cast condition, and so it’s normal to expect some slight variations in the surface finish.
 They won’t affect the performance of the machine – we like to think they make each machine unique, and reveal a bit about how they are made!
 If you’re concerned that your machine has marks or imperfections above what you’d expect, please send us a photo to [email protected] and we will take a look.

 It’s possible you may also notice some slight watermarks on the inside on the boiler.
 Although perfectly safe, these can be a side effect of the plating process.
 We use a high phosphorus electroless nickel plating, which is a high-spec engineering grading plate not typically selected for its aesthetics.
 The plating will however give you far superior corrosion resistance to the chrome plating which is normally used on espresso machines.
 The marks should disappear if you clean them with warm soapy water or a light abrasive pad.